What’s new for 2019?

 New Day/Night HellRunner event

 Our season finale will take place at the awesome Silverstone Woods with the brand new HellRunner Nightfall.
 This third event makes the HellRunner series into an Unholy Trinity of challenges.
-This centrally located, unique venue offers a great combination of mud and challenging woodland on our lapped half-day half-night course, while back at the event centre there is excellent parking and permanent indoor toilets and shower facilities – super handy for those that want to get every last bit out of the end-of-season party and camp overnight.
+This centrally located, unique venue offers a great combination of mud and challenging woodland on our lapped half-day half-night course, while back at the event centre there is excellent parking and permanent indoor toilets and shower facilities – super handy for those that want to get every last bit out of the end-of-season party.

 Race with a small ‘r’